 Visitors are welcome Tuesday-Sunday from 10 AM-4 PM.
 Admission is $5 for adults, $4 for children 12 and under, free for children younger than three.
 The Center is closed on Mondays and federal holidays.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
-Visit the business's official website if available.
-Verify Location: Double-check the business location using the Google map provided.
+Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Check the official website for more details.
+Check Business Address: Confirm the location using the provided Google map.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
+Working Hours: Verify the business's working hours to ensure your call will be answered.
 Be aware of any holidays or special closures.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Other Contact Options: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
+Ask for their name and position and verify it on the official website.
 Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to contact a certified privacy legal expert to ensure adherence and to safeguard your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+It is also advisable to contact a licensed privacy legal counsel to ensure compliance and to defend your rights and interests.
+You can find more information here by finding an accredited privacy law advisor.